 Ed WoltilEd Woltil & The Good Losers; Steve Robinson & Ed Woltil; The Ditchflowers; Steve Connelly & The Lesser Gods; The Florida Bjorkestra; Mercy McCoy

 About Ed Woltil

 Woltil’s seminal power-pop trio, Mad For Electra — revered by critics and fans alike — helped shape Tampa Bay’s vibrant original music scene of the ‘80s and ‘90s.
-He was also a one-time member of fellow scenesters The Headlights, Florida’s revered folk-rock standard bearers.
-Ed has had the privilege of opening for Richard Thompson (twice!), Alex Chilton, Graham Parker, Procol Harum, Marshall Crenshaw and Chris Isaak.
+He was also a one-time member of fellow scenesters The Headlights, Florida’s revered folk-rock standard bearers who have also served as Roger McGuinn’s backing band.

-Woltil continues to craft adventurous, artful pop with his all-star band, The Loaded Question, featuring fellow former Headlight Steve Connelly on lead guitar; Jeremy Douglass on keys; Michael Hoag on bass; and Dan DeGregory on drums.
-Woltil also plays guitar and sings with Steve Connelly and the Greater Good, Mercy McCoy, The Florida Bjorkestra and Steve Robinson & Ed Woltil.
-Robinson (another former Headlight) and Woltil’s collaborative CD, Cycle, landed on several critics’ “Best of” lists for 2015.
+Woltil continues to craft adventurous, artful pop with his all-star band, The Good Losers, featuring fellow former Headlight Steve Connelly on lead guitar; Jeremy Douglass on keys; Michael Hoag on bass; and Dan DeGregory on drums.
+Woltil also plays guitar and sings with Steve Connelly and the Lesser Gods, Mercy McCoy, The Florida Bjorkestra and Steve Robinson & Ed Woltil.
+The 2015 album Cycle, Woltil’s collaborative folk-pop CD with Robinson (another former Headlight), landed on numerous critics’ “Best of the Year” lists.
 Featuring contributions by Dave Gregory of XTC and Dave Mattacks of Fairport Convention, No Depression called the disc “a gloriously synergistic merging of talents” and Powerpopaholic called it “a musical shot of happiness…simply beautiful.”